 5. The Most Common Reason for an Exclusion is A License Action

 6. Nurses are the Most Commonly Excluded Discipline

-7. Most Exclusion Monitoring Vendors Return a Lot of False-Positives…and Even More False-Negatives
+7. Most Exclusion Monitoring Services Return a Lot of False Positives and Even More False Negatives

 The false-positive exclusion: a well-known goose chase for anyone who has dealt with a rudimentary exclusion monitoring technology.
 You receive a whole list of potential exclusion matches and must perform due diligence on each one to ascertain whether the excluded provider is indeed your excluded provider.
 It’s tedious; it’s exhausting; it’s a poor use of your time.